Metallic mean Wang tiles II: the dynamics of an aperiodic computer chip: Statements of the main results

 \subsection{A factor map defined from averages of tile labels}

 In Kari--Culik tilings \cite{MR1417578,MR1417576}, there is a well-defined notion of average \cite{MR3606059} of the top tile labels along a bi-infinite horizontal row.
-The value from one row to the next row is described by a piecewise rationally multiplicative map.
+The change of value from one row to the next row is described by a piecewise rationally multiplicative map.
 In this context, metallic mean Wang shifts also behave like Kari--Culik tilings.
-It involves the consideration of the average of specific inner products and irrational rotations instead of multiplications, see Figure~\ref{fig:T3-tiling-10x5-with-values}.
+It involves the consideration of the average of specific inner products and irrational rotations instead of multiplications, see Figure~\ref{fig:T3-tiling-10x5-with-values} which can be compared with Figure~\ref{fig:Kari-tiling}.

 We show that the average of the dot products of the vector $\frac{1}{n}d=\frac{1}{n}(0,-1,1)$ with the top labels of a given row in a valid configuration $\Z^2\to\Tcal_n$ in $\Omega_n$ is well-defined and takes a value in the interval $[0,1]$ (see Equation~\eqref{eq:phi_n}).
 By symmetry of the set $\Tcal_n$, the same holds for the right labels of a given column.
 By considering the row and column going through the origin of a configuration, the two averages define a map $\Phi_n:\Omega_n\to\torus^2$ (see Equation~\eqref{eq:Phi}).
 We prove that this map is a factor map from the Wang shift to the 2-torus.